MicrosoftDocs/entra-docs/docs/identity/saas-apps/jiramicrosoft-tutorial.md

 ## Scenario description

-In this tutorial, you configure and test Microsoft Entra SSO in a test environment.
+In this tutorial, you configure and test Microsoft Entra SSO in a test environment

 * JIRA SAML SSO by Microsoft supports **SP** initiated SSO.